BGMEA University of Fashion & Technology

-BGMEA University of Fashion and Technology or BUFT is a university in Bangladesh.
-It was established with the aim to produce technically competent human resources for the ready-made garments sector of the country.
+BGMEA University of Fashion and Technology (BUFT) is a private university in Bangladesh.

 History

 It was established by the Bangladesh Garment Manufacturers and Exporters Association (BGMEA) in 1999 as BGMEA Institute of Fashion & Technology (BIFT) which started functioning in 2000 and was affiliated to the National University, Bangladesh in 2001.
-BUFT, in collaboration with international organizations such as United Nations Industrial Development Organization (UNIDO), European Union (EU), German Technical Co-operation (GTZ), and the South Asia Enterprise Development fund (SEDF), is working for further growth and development.
+BUFT, in collaboration with international organizations such as United Nations Industrial Development Organization (UNIDO), European Union (EU), German Technical Co-operation (GTZ), and the South Asia Enterprise Development fund (SEDF), is working for further growth and development of the garments manufacturing industry in the country.